-While FastExpert has a membership tier that charges an annual fee, you can sign up for free as a standard member and only pay when you close on a deal.
+You can sign up for free as a standard member and only pay when you close on a deal.
 This referral model is less risky than paying for leads up front.

 And since FastExpert leads may be higher quality, you'll spend less time leaving voicemails for low-intent customers and more time closing deals.